Therefore sign: Other uses

-In meteorology, the 'therefore' sign is used to indicate 'moderate rain' on a station model; the similar typographic symbol asterism (⁂, three asterisks) indicates moderate snow.
+In meteorology, the therefore sign is used to indicate "moderate rain" on a station model; the similar typographic symbol asterism (⁂, three asterisks) indicates moderate snow.

 Freemasonry

-In Freemasonry traditions, the symbol is used to indicate a Masonic abbreviation (rather than the period mark used conventionally with some abbreviations).
-For example, "R∴W∴ John Smith" is an abbreviation for "Right Worshipful John Smith" (the term Right Worshipful is an honorific and indicates that Brother Smith is a Grand Lodge officer).
+In Freemasonry and certain related traditions, the symbol is used to indicate a Masonic abbreviation (rather than the period mark used conventionally with some abbreviations).
+For example, "R∴W∴ John Smith" is an abbreviation for "Right Worshipful John Smith" (the term Right Worshipful is an honorific and indicates that Smith is a Grand Lodge officer).